Skip to main content

 Transfer Students

 It is essential that you have all your college transcripts sent to BYU–Hawaii.
 Please make sure our Admissions office has an updated transcript from your former institution/s (see the bottom of this page for the mailing address).
-Students may be asked to provide course descriptions and/or syllabi for courses in which substitutions are requested.
-Transfer students are encouraged to meet with their academic advisor once they arrive on campus.
+Students may be asked to provide syllabi for courses in which substitutions are requested.
 The academic advisor will submit substitutions requests to the appropriate department.
+Transfer students are encouraged to meet with their academic advisor to review the transfer evaluation.

-Students who transfer with an Associate degree from an accredited college or university, not including Associate of Applied Science, will be required to complete: A major, the four CORE Religion courses and residency Religion requirements, Advanced Writing - English 315.
+Students who transfer with an Associate degree from an accredited college or university, excluding some Associate of Applied Science, will be not be required to complete two minors for the Holokai.
+Instead they will need to complete a major, the four core Religion courses and residency Religion requirements, Holokai Foundations- STDEV 100R, and Advanced Writing - English 315.

-Students should see an advisor for any possible transfer equivalencies, substitutions or waivers.
+Students should see an advisor for any possible transfer substitutions.
 Learn more about the Holokai program.

-The time allotment for transfer students will be prorated based on the principle of a four-year total, following an evaluation of credits accepted.
+• The time to graduation for transfer students will be prorated based on the amount of usable credits that will be determined through a transfer evaluation.

-For a general sense of the semesters you will have in-residence please see the Allotment of Time in Residence page.
-You can see BYU–Hawaii's Core requirements here.
-You can plan to register for classes that you clearly know that you have not taken.
+For a general sense of the semesters you will have in-residence, please see the Time to Graduation policy page.
+You can see BYU–Hawaii's Core Requirements here.
+Please plan to register for classes that you clearly know you have not taken.

 • There are some helpful online tools and information available through BYU–Hawaii Career Services.

-Our Holokai Explore Your Interests page provides some great information to help you choose your major.
+Our Holokai Explore Your Interests page provides some great information to help you choose your major and career.

 • Please send all official and sealed transcripts to: